-University of Pennsylvania Law School professor Amy Wax found herself embroiled in controversy last summer after co-authoring a politically incorrect op-ed entitled “Paying the Price for the Breakdown of the Country’s Bourgeois Culture.”
+University of Pennsylvania Law School professor Amy Wax found herself embroiled in controversy last summer after co-authoring a politically incorrect op-ed titled “Paying the Price for the Breakdown of the Country’s Bourgeois Culture.”

 The article highlighted some of the social ills in American society today, including opioid abuse, homicides in our inner cities — and the fact that nearly half of all children are born out of wedlock.